DanielTakeshi/IL_ROS_HSR/README.md

 ![](imgs/init_setup_05.JPG)

-**Important note**: for now, we will keep the marker on the side closest to the AR marker, and then we will rely on data augmentation techniques to "flip" the image so that we simulate being on the opposite side.
+**Important note**: for now, we will keep the robot on the side closest to the AR marker, and then we will rely on data augmentation techniques to "flip" the image so that we simulate being on the opposite side.
 There are some issues to consider with this: